canonical/phone-docs/en/apps/qml/tutorials-internationalizing-your-app.md

 In many latin languages such as english or french, putting a sentence to the plural form is - most of the time - simply a matter of adding an “s”.
-But this is not the case in a lot of languages, for example, arabic has six different plural forms, croatian and russian have three, etc.
+But this is not the case in a lot of languages, for example, Arabic has six different plural forms, Croatian and Russian have three, etc.

 The i18n API gives you a clean solution:

 `i18n.tr("%1 cat", "%1 cats", nb_of_cats).arg(nb_of_cats)`

-In the example, the first argument to `i18n.tr()` is the english singular form, the second one is the english plural, then comes the integer which will trigger the change of form.
+In the example, the first argument to `i18n.tr()` is the english singular form, the second one is the English plural, then comes the integer which will trigger the change of form.
 They will be used to generate a translation template suited to all languages.